-Course Course Number Required Prerequisite(s) Course Description Introduction to Aerospace and Aviation 8470 None Recommended Grade Level: 12 Credit: 2 The Introduction to Aerospace and Aviation course will provide the foundation for advanced exploration in the areas of professional pilot, aerospace engineering, and unmanned aircraft systems.
+Course Course Number Required Prerequisite(s) Course Description Introduction to Aerospace and Aviation 8470 None Recommended Grade Level: 11 Credit: 1 (Taken first semester of Junior year) The Introduction to Aerospace and Aviation course will provide the foundation for advanced exploration in the areas of professional pilot, aerospace engineering, and unmanned aircraft systems.
 Students will learn about the history of aviation, from Leonardo da Vinci's ideas about flight to the Wright brothers and the space race.
 Along the way students will learn about the innovations and technological developments that have made today's aviation and aerospace industries possible.
 The course includes engineering practices, the design process, aircraft structure, space vehicles past and present, and a look toward future space exploration.

-Course Course Number Required Prerequisite(s) Course Description Introduction to Unmanned Aerial Vehicles (UAV) 8472 Introduction to Aerospace and Aviation Recommended Grade Level: 12 Credit: 2 The Introduction to Unmanned Aerial Vehicle (UAV) Flight course is designed to prepare students for entry-level employment or continuing education in piloting UAV operations.
+Course Course Number Required Prerequisite(s) Course Description Introduction to Unmanned Aerial Vehicles (UAV) 8472 Introduction to Aerospace and Aviation Recommended Grade Level: 11 Credit: 1 (Taken second semester of Junior year) The Introduction to Unmanned Aerial Vehicle (UAV) Flight course is designed to prepare students for entry-level employment or continuing education in piloting UAV operations.
 Principles of UAV is designed to instruct students in UAV flight navigation, industry laws and regulations, and safety regulations.
 Students are also exposed to mission planning procedures, environmental factors, and human factors involved in the UAV industry.
-Robotics I 8359 No ne Recommended Grade Level: 12 Credit: 2 In Robotics I, students will transfer academic skills to component designs in a project-based environment through implementation of the design process.
+Robotics I 8 359 N o ne Recommended Grade Level: 11 Credit: 1 (Taken first semester of junior year) In Robotics I, students will transfer academic skills to component designs in a project-based environment through implementation of the design process.
 Students will build prototypes or use simulation software to test their designs.
-Additionally, students will explore career opportunities, employer expectations, and educational needs in the robotic and automation industry.
+Additionally, students will explore career opportunities, employer expectations, and educational needs in the robotic and automation educational needs in the robotic and automation industry.